Dellner

 Dellner Couplers AB is a Swedish original equipment manufacturer of train connection systems such as couplers, gangway systems and dampers.
 The headquarter of the company is in Vika in the Falun Municipality.
 The company operates 17 subsidiaries worldwide and employs approximately 1,200 people.

-Since June 2019, Dellner has been owned by EQT, a global investment organization.
-In March 2025, EQT announced that Dellner Couplers would be acquired by Wabtec.
-The value of Dellner is estimated at around EUR 890 million in this acquisition.
-The transaction is still subject to regulatory approvals.

 History

 Dellner was founded in 1941 by the Swedish engineer Jan Dellner.
 The first customer was Swedish State Railways, for whom the Engineering Bureau Dellner produced automatic couplers.
 In the following years, the company, based in the small town of Vika in central Sweden, expanded its business and supplied automatic couplers to numerous customers in Europe, such as the Paris Metro, SNCF, Rome Metro and Ferrovie dello Stato Italiane.

 In 1960, Dellner changed its corporate strategy and focused solely on the Scandinavian and North American markets.
 In the following years, the company expanded into automatic couplers under the name AB Dellner Malmco in Scandinavia.
 At the same time, a subsidiary was established in North America.
 At the beginning of the 1980s, the company had around 90 employees working at its Swedish headquarters in Vika and in subsidiaries in the USA and Canada.